Phonon Hall Viscosity and the Intrinsic Thermal Hall Effect of $\alpha$-RuCl$_3$: Results

 where $\rho$ is the material density, $\omega$ is the sound frequency, $\vec{u}$ is the sound polarization vector, $k$ is the sound wavenumber, and $c_{xzxz}\equiv c_{55}$ and $c_{yzyz}\equiv c_{44}$ are elastic constants.

-\autoref{fig:model}a and c show the antisymmetrized Faraday rotation data taken with $B||c$ and $B$ rotated $55^{\circ}$ toward $b$, respectively.
+\autoref{fig:model}a and c show the antisymmetrized Faraday rotation data taken with $B||c$ and $B$ rotated $55^{\circ}$ toward the $b$ axis, respectively.
 Both data sets are taken at 2 kelvin: the $B||c$ data is entirely in the magnetically ordered state, whereas the $\theta = 55^{\circ}$ data crosses the antiferromagnetic-to-paramagnetic transition at $B_{\rm c} = 8.5$ T.

-For $B||c$, $c_{44}=c_{55}$ and we measure this elastic constant independently using the time-of-flight between echoes (see \autoref{fig:faraday}a).
+For $B||c$, $c_{44}$ and $c_{55}$ are equal, and we measure this elastic constant independently using the time-of-flight between echoes (see \autoref{fig:faraday}a).
 The Hall viscosity $\eta_{xzyz}$ is the only unknown in \autoref{eq:wave} and is therefore directly determined by the antisymmetric amplitude (recall that field-\textit{symmetric} changes in amplitude are removed through the antisymmetrization procedure).

-When the magnetic field is rotated away from the $c$ axis, the symmetry of the lattice is broken and $c_{44}$ is no longer equal to $c_{55}$---an effect known as acoustic \textit{birefringence}.
-Even though acoustic birefringence is even in magnetic field, it cannot be removed entirely through antisymmetrization in the presence of Hall viscosity.
-This likely produces the sharp spike in the antisymmetric signal just above $B_c$ in \autoref{fig:model}c, where the acoustic birefringence is largest.
-Because the effects of birefringence are difficult to disentangle from the viscous contribution near $B_c$, we exclude this narrow field region from the analysis.
-Note that birefringence alone cannot produce an antisymmetric signal; field-antisymmetric signals require Hall viscosity.
+Tilting the magnetic field away from the $c$ axis breaks the three-fold rotational symmetry of the lattice, inducing acoustic birefringence ( $c_{44}\neq c_{55}$).
+This produces elliptical polarization, which means that the effects of birefringence cannot be entirely removed via antisymmetrization.
+However, birefringence is intrinsically symmetric in field; the emergence of a field-antisymmetric signal can only be produced by the antisymmetric Hall viscosity.
+Thus the presence of birefringence produces only a small quantitative shift in our extracted Hall viscosity (see Methods).

-\autoref{fig:model}b and d show the phonon Hall viscosity extracted from the antisymmetric data using \autoref{eq:wave}.
+We show the phonon Hall viscosity extracted from the antisymmetric data using \autoref{eq:wave} in \autoref{fig:model}b and d.
 For $B||c$, the Hall viscosity increases continuously as a function of magnetic field up to $\eta_{xzyz}=0.03$ mPa$\cdot$s at 12 T. For $\theta = 55^{\circ}$, the Hall viscosity peaks just above the critical field of 8.5 T, reaching a value of approximately 0.013 mPa$\cdot$s.